 Manufacturers use numbers or letters to group paint into various price ranges.
 The higher the letter or number, the more expensive the paint.

-Student grade paints which have a lot more binder and fillers relative to pigment would be listed as a series 1 or 2 and never higher than a 3.
+Student-grade paints, which have a lot more binder and fillers relative to pigment, would be listed as series 1 or 2 and never higher than a 3.

-Paint tubes also contain other information such as the amount of paint in the tube, the name and address of the manufacturer, the country where the paint was made and the website address of the manufacturer.
+Paint tubes also contain other information, such as the amount of paint in the tube, the name and address of the manufacturer, the country where the paint was made, and the manufacturer’s website address.

-If you would like more information about a specific brand you can check out their web site.
-Most manufacturers have a wealth of information available about their paint and tips on using their products.
+If you would like more information about a specific brand, you can check out its website.
+Most manufacturers have a wealth of information about their paint and tips on using their products.

-Here are links to a few of the major manufacturers of acrylic paint if you would like to check them out.
+Here are links to a few of the major manufacturers of acrylic paint.

-I hope you find this information useful and have a better understanding of what is written on your paint tubes.
-It is useful information when you are deciding if you need an opaque color, a cheaper pigment or if you want your paint to be lightfast.
+I hope you find this helpful information and better understand what is written on your paint tubes.
+It is valuable information when deciding if you need an opaque color, a cheaper pigment, or if you want your paint to be lightfast.

 There is so much more to paint than just color. 😊